ypyogeshpatil07/springboot-rest-ebi-test/README.md

 #### Technologies / Frameworks Used
-* Spring Boot 2.0.4
+    * Spring Boot 2.1.0.RELEASE
     * Spring Web MVC
     * Spring Security (with simple in-memory authentication)
     * HTTP Basic Authentication
-    * Spring asynchronous events for in-process pub-sub mechanism
     * Spring Data JPA
     * Hibernate
-* JSR-303 Bean Validation
-* PostgreSQL
-* Lombok
-* MapStruct
+    * H2 (In memory database)
     * Swagger2
     * JUnit 5
-* H2 (integration test)

 #### Pre-requisites
 * JDK 8
 * Maven 3.3 and above
-* Docker with docker-compose
+* Docker Toolbox For windows/mac

 #### Build
-Clone the git repo to your local using `git clone https://bitbucket.org/koneru9999/embl-ebi-code-test.git`.
+Clone the git repo to your local using `git clone https://github.com/ypyogeshpatil07/springboot-rest-ebi-test.git`.

 Navigate to root folder of the cloned repo using cmd (windows) or terminal (MacOS) and issue `mvn clean install`.